I have actually visited Los Angeles on three separate occasions.

 Pro tip: If you have a car and don’t want to spend loads of time doing the tourist thing in Hollywood, there are some 15 minute metered parking spots along Hollywood Blvd within a few blocks of the Chinese Theatre that will allow you to get out, check out the Walk of Fame, see the theatre, and walk back.

 We weren’t particularly interested in stopping, so we saw Beverly Hills by driving down Santa Monica Blvd while checking out the area where all the rich people live (we naturally had Weezer’s Beverly Hills playing loudly though the car stereo as we drove by).

-If you’re into celebrities then you can do a movie star homes tour around here (which also hits up the Chinese Theatre and Walk of Fame in Hollywood).
+If you’re interested in seeing where all the celebrities live, then you can do a movie star homes tour around here.

 Santa Monica is not as busy as some of the other touristy areas, and is a nice place to spend a few hours chilling by the Pacific Ocean.
 Here you’ll find Santa Monica Pier, where you can ride a rollercoaster if you aren’t going to any of the other theme parks, or just take a pleasant spin on the ferris wheel.
-We did this at night time, and it had a killer view.
+We did this at night time – the view was superb!

 The beach at Santa Monica is a pretty popular place for both locals and tourists to hang out.
 This is also the location of Muscle Beach, where you can watch men with extreme amounts of testosterone try to impress people with their muscles when they use the outdoor fitness equipment.

 Venice is most well known for its bikini-clad chicks on rollerblades, medicinal marijuana stores, and hippie culture.
 It’s a nice place to take a slow stroll along the boardwalk and experience this wacky beachside suburb.
 You can also do this area along with Santa Monica on a Venice bike tour.